hpointu/hpointu.github.io/_posts/2020-09-27-neovim-aniseed-plugin.md

 Forgive the sacrilege please, I don't know how else I can do it...

-After adding the `disable-keys` and `install-popup-mappings`, function to the pipeline, let's review our entire code so far:
+After adding the `disable-keys` and `install-popup-mappings` functions to the pipeline, let's review our entire code so far:

 ```lisp
 (module more-like-that.main